 - Greek letters should be explained in the margins with their names as follows: Αα - alpha, Ββ - beta, Γγ - gamma, Δδ - delta, Εε - epsilon, Ζζ - zeta, Ηη - eta, Θθ - theta, Ιι - iota, Κκ - kappa, Λλ - lambda, Μμ - mu, Νν - nu, Ξξ - xi, Οο - omicron, Ππ - pi, Ρρ - rho, Σσ - sigma, Ττ - tau, Υυ - ipsilon, Φφ - phi, Χχ - chi, Ψψ - psi, Ωω - omega.

-Firstly, all manuscripts will be checked by Docol©c, a plagiarism finding tool.
-A single blind reviewing model is used by JWPR for non-plagiarized papers.
+Firstly, all manuscripts will be checked by one of the plagiarism finding tools (iThenticate, PlagScan and or Docol©c).
+A double-blind reviewing model is used by JWPR for non-plagiarized papers.
 The manuscript is edited and reviewed by the English language editor and three reviewers selected by section editor of JWPR respectively.
 Also, a reviewer result form is filled by reviewer to guide authors.
 Possible decisions are: accept as is, minor revision, major revision, or reject.
 See sample of evaluation form.
-The estimated time from submission to to first decision is 5.2 weeks and the estimated time from submission to final decision is 6.6 weeks.
-The estimated time for final publication of accepted manuscript is 6 weeks
+The estimated time from submission to first decision is 5.2 weeks and the estimated time from submission to final decision is 6.6 weeks.
+The estimated time for final publication of accepted manuscript is 6 weeks.

 To submit a revision please click here, fill out the form, and mark "Revised", mention the article code (for example JWPR-1105), attach the revision (MS word) and continue submission.
 After review and editing the article, a final formatted proof is sent to the corresponding author once again to apply all suggested corrections during the article process.
 The editor who received the final revisions from the corresponding authors shall not be hold responsible for any mistakes shown in the final publication.
 Manuscripts with significant results are typically reviewed and published at the highest priority.